pwighton/ci-qms/QM-001--QualityManual.md

 Outsourced activities related to *observational studies* shall be performed and documented in accordance with the Outsourced Activities Procedure, SOP-006.

-### 7.7 Investigational Product Management
+### 7.7 Study Closeout and Archiving

-__NewInstitue__ **SHALL** establish and maintain an Investigational Product Management procedure that minimally addresses applicable requirements in ICH E6(R2) Sections 5.13 and 5.14 and the following:
+__NewInstitue__ **SHALL** establish and maintain a Study Closeout and Archiving procedure that minimally addresses applicable requirements in ICH E6(R2) Sections 4.9, 5.5, and 8.4, ISO-9001:2015 Section 7.5, and applicable regulatory guidance documents including:

--   **Accountability**: Procedures that describe how investigational products are tracked, dispensed, and accounted for throughout the clinical investigation
--   **Storage and Handling**: Procedures that describe proper storage conditions, temperature monitoring, and handling requirements for investigational products
+- Requirements for study closeout activities and final documentation
+- Procedures for Trial Master File (TMF) completeness verification
+- Requirements for archiving essential documents and study records
+- Retention periods for study documentation per regulatory requirements
+- Procedures for retrieval of archived documents
--   **Randomization and Blinding**: Procedures for randomization systems and emergency unblinding when applicable
+- Procedures for transfer of archived documents if applicable

-__NewInstitue__ **SHALL** maintain all investigational product records in the TMF.
+This procedure **SHALL** apply to:

+- Final study documentation and reporting
+- Site closeout procedures
+- TMF completeness assessment and quality review
+- Archiving of all essential documents per ICH E6(R2) Section 8.4
+- Long-term retention and retrieval of study records

-Investigational product management activities **SHALL** be performed and documented in accordance with the Investigational Product Management Procedure, SOP-007.
+All study closeout and archiving activities related to *observational studies* **SHALL** be performed and documented in accordance with the Study Closeout and Archiving Procedure, SOP-007.

 ### 7.8 Subject Safety and Adverse Event Management